 - Facilitate knowledge gain for 100 agricultural professionals by providing mini-grants for attending and hosting professional development events.
 Topics will vary but will include priority areas described above and other sustainable agriculture areas of need.
 Proposals will be accepted on a rolling basis and events will be completed before the end of the grant period.

 - Facilitate knowledge gain for 100 agricultural professionals by providing funding to coordinate larger educational events.
 Events will be completed before the end of the grant period.

 - Facilitate knowledge gain for 50 agricultural professionals by providing sustainable agriculture presentations via webinar and other emerging technologies.
 Presentations will be online before the end of the grant period.

-This proposal was focused primarily on in person training activities, both via mini-grants (attending and hosting) and facilitated educational trainings.
-This project was in it’s final phase with a handful of mini-grants planned for spring / summer 2020, all of which were impacted by COVID-19 shutdowns.
-We have re-tooled the project (along with a no-cost extension request) to pivoted toward using the funds to support planning for the SoilCon: Washington Soil Health Week which is a large virtual training event, and are shifting the funding for the final WSP19 mini-grant trainings to a future annual project.
+This proposal was focused primarily on in-person training activities, both via mini-grants (attending and hosting) and facilitated educational trainings.
+This project was in its final phase with a handful of mini-grants planned for spring / summer 2020, all of which were impacted by COVID-19 shutdowns.
+Due to these shutdowns, funding for mini-grant trainings shifted to a future annual projects, while this project was re-tooled (along with a no-cost extension) to address increased virtual learning needs.
+The primary focus for funding was SoilCon- a virtual soil health conference and training put on in 2021 and 2022, as well as a digital communication needs assessment for future program trainings.